Time-Sensitive Networking: IEEE 802.3br and 802.1Qbu Interspersing Express Traffic (IET) and Frame Preemption

-Frame preemption defines two MAC services for an egress port, preemptable MAC (pMAC) and express MAC (eMAC).
-Express frames can interrupt transmission of preemptable frames.
-On resume, MAC merge sublayer re-assembles frame fragments in the next bridge.
+Frame preemption defines two MAC services for an egress port: preemptable MAC (pMAC) and express MAC (eMAC).
+Express frames can interrupt the transmission of preemptable frames.
+On resume, MAC merge sublayer reassembles frame fragments in the next bridge.

 Preemption causes computational overhead in the link interface, as the operational context shall be transitioned to the express frame.

 Figure 4 gives a basic example how frame pre-emption works.
 During the process of sending a best effort Ethernet frame, the MAC interrupts the frame transmission just before the start of the guard band.
 The partial frame is completed with a CRC and will be stored in the next switch to wait for the second part of the frame to arrive.
-After the high priority traffic in time slice 1 has passed and the cycle switches back to time slice 2, the interrupted frame transmission is resumed.
+After the high-priority traffic in time slice 1 has passed and the cycle switches back to time slice 2, the interrupted frame transmission is resumed.
 Frame pre-emption always operates on a pure link-by-link basis and only fragments from one Ethernet switch to the next Ethernet switch, where the frame is reassembled.
 In contrast to fragmentation with the Internet Protocol (IP), no end-to-end fragmentation is supported.

 Each partial frame is completed by a CRC-32 for error detection.
 In contrast to the regular Ethernet CRC-32, the last 16 bits are inverted to make a partial frame distinguishable from a regular Ethernet frame.
 In addition, the start of frame delimiter (SFD) is changed.

 The support for frame pre-emption has to be activated on each link between devices individually.
 To signal the capability for frame pre-emption on a link, an Ethernet switch announces this capability through the LLDP (Link Layer Discovery Protocol).
 When a device receives such an LLDP announcement on a network port and supports frame pre-emption itself, it may activate the capability.
 There is no direct negotiation and activation of the capability on adjacent devices.
 Any device that receives the LLDP pre-emption announcement assumes that on the other end of the link, a device is present that can understand the changes in the frame format (changed CRC-32 and SFD).